 This course deals with the federal taxation of gratuitous transfers during a taxpayer's lifetime and property transfers at death.
 After gaining knowledge of the relevant statutes, regulations and case law, the student will develop estate and gift planning strategies to address estate and gift planning aspects of business and life events.

-This course explores the methods and techniques of federal tax research.
-In addition, students will learn the rules and procedures for representing clients before the Internal Revenue Service.
+Explore the methods and techniques of federal tax research.
+Learn the rules and procedures for representing clients before the Internal Revenue Service.

 This course offers an in-depth study of special topics in federal taxation.
 Major, contemporary problem areas of taxation are explored.